 Mildred’s Drumlin Farm: Certified Naturally Grown.
 Full and half shares available.
 Pick up at farm in Lee.

-Red Manse Farm: Full shares of vegetables, with fruit, maple syrup, and shiitake mushrooms included.
-Pick ups in Alton, Auburn, Northwood, and Laconia.
-Farm Patron Program offering flexible choice available farm in Loudon.
+Red Manse Farm: Certified organic.
+CSA shares include vegetables, maple syrup, shiitake mushrooms.
+Pick ups locations in Northwood, Alton, Laconia, and Hooksett.
+Flexible Farm Patron Program at farm in Loudon also available.

 Stout Oak Farm: Certified Organic.
 CSA shares and Farm Store Credit shares available.
 Pick up at farm in Brentwood.